 So what makes hurricane force winds so dangerous?
 Time is the most important factor.
 While tornadic winds are obviously dangerous, a tornado is only fraction of the size of a hurricane, therefore a certain point in the path of a tornado will experience these heavy winds for only a few minutes at the most.
 Hurricane winds cover very broad areas, therefore allowing a certain point in the path of a hurricane to experience high winds for a much longer period of time.
 A constant battery of 155+ mph winds can devastate entire counties when hit by a hurricane.

 So what drives all of these intense winds?
 Pressure!
 Differences in pressure is what makes all wind blow, so you know to have hurricane force winds there must be an enormous difference in pressure.
 That's why it is safe to say the lower the pressure of a particular storm, typically the stronger!
 Just like tornadoes, hurricanes have a scale of intensity called the Saffir-Simpson Hurricane Scale.

 The Saffir-Simpson Hurricane Scale is a 1-5 rating based on the hurricane's present intensity.
 This is used to give an estimate of the potential property damage and flooding expected along the coast from a hurricane landfall.
 Wind speed is the determining factor in the scale, as storm surge values are highly dependent on the slope of the continental shelf in the landfall region.

 Winds 74-95 mph

-Storm surge generally 4-5 ft above normal.
+Storm surge generally four to five feet above normal.
 No real damage to building structures.
 Damage primarily to unanchored mobile homes, shrubbery, and trees.
 Some damage to poorly constructed signs.
 Also, some coastal road flooding and minor pier damage.
 Hurricanes Allison of 1995 and Danny of 1997 were Category One hurricanes at peak intensity.